Skip to main content

 How Houston Symphony Society Compares

-Houston Symphony Society directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 66/100 is 3 points below the Arts, Culture & Humanities category average.
-The organization holds 2.7 months of operating reserves, which is below the recommended 3-month minimum.
+Houston Symphony Society earns a NonprofitTruth efficiency grade of C (56/100).
+That is 0 points above the Arts, Culture & Humanities category average.
+Compensation for current officers and key employees represents 4.52% of total revenue.
+The organization holds 2.7 months of operating reserves, which is below the commonly recommended 3-month minimum.

 Financials